-We recognise that some wording used by business solicitors and other third parties can be confusing, so we would like to explain some of the more common legal business jargon to make running your business a little easier.
+We recognise that some wording used by business solicitors and other third parties can be confusing, so we would like to explain some of the more common legal terms and meanings to make running your business a little easier.
+With so many business law terms out there, it can feel daunting.

 Using an independent third party to settle a dispute out of court.
 The arbitrator must be agreed by both sides.
 Contracts often include arbitration clauses nominating an arbitrator in advance.